Zaki al-Arsuzi: The Alexandretta crisis and the founding of the Ba'ath: 1930–1939

 Al-Arsuzi returned to Syria in 1930 and later worked as a teacher in Antioch in 1932.
 "The awakening was brutal," according to historian Patrick Seale.
 The French authorities in Syria prohibited al-Arsuzi from teaching his students about European philosophy and the French Revolution among other topics.
-When he was caught teaching his students about the ideals of the French revolution—liberty, equality, fraternity—he was forced out of the class.
+When he was caught teaching his students about the ideals of the French Revolution—liberty, equality, fraternity—he was forced out of the class.
 In 1934 al-Arsuzi founded a student club, the Club des Beaux Arts, with the ambition of spreading French culture; the club was frowned upon by the French authorities.
 Later that year al-Arsuzi began his political career in earnest and became a strident Arab nationalist.

 In August 1933, al-Arsuzi and fifty other Arab nationalists established the League of National Action (LNA) in the Lebanese city of Quarna'il.
 Most of the Arab parties at that time were dominated by the former Ottoman elite or had high levels of Ottoman membership.
 The LNA was one of the few exceptions; the majority of LNA members were young and had been educated in the West.
 While LNA initially proved popular with the people, its popularity shrank when its founder Abd al-Razzaq al-Dandashi died in 1935.
 Al-Arsuzi was the LNA's regional head in Antioch, from the founding of the party in 1933 until 1939.

 When Turkey first attempted to annex the province of Alexandretta in the early 1930s, al-Arsuzi became one of the most vocal critics of Turkey's policy towards Syria; he became a symbol of the Arab nationalist struggle.
 In 1939 France, which controlled Syria, ceded the province to Turkey in order to establish an alliance with that state.
 Al-Arsuzi left the LNA shortly thereafter.

-Al-Arsuzi moved to Damascus in 1938 and began working on his idea of Arabism and Arab nationalism.
+Al-Arsuzi moved to Damascus in 1938 and began working on his ideas of Arabism and Arab nationalism.
 Disillusioned with party politics, he gathered several secondary school pupils to establish a learning group.
 At the group's meetings, al-Arsuzi would talk about, for instance, the French Revolution, the Meiji Restoration, German Unification and Italian Unification, or about the ideas of Fichte, Friedrich Nietzsche, Karl Marx, Georg Wilhelm Friedrich Hegel, Oswald Spengler and Henri Bergson.
 Shortly after leaving the LNA, al-Arsuzi established the Arab National Party, an Arab nationalist party with a "defined creed".
 The party did not last long; al-Arsuzi left for Baghdad at the end of the year.
-During his stay in Baghdad, al-Arsuzi tried, idealistically, to enlighten Iraqis with his thoughts of Arab nationalism, but returned to Syria disappointed in 1940.
+During his stay in Baghdad, al-Arsuzi tried, idealistically, to enlighten Iraqis with his thoughts on Arab nationalism, but returned to Syria disappointed in 1940.
 On 29 November 1940 al-Arsuzi founded the Arab Ba'ath.